 Basic Life Insurance and Accidental Death and Dismemberment Benefits

 The College pays the full cost for eligible employees’ basic coverage, in the amount of $50,000.
-The employee must complete an enrollment form designating a beneficiary.
+The employee must complete enrollment at bswift.williams.edu, where they will also designate beneficiaries.
 The basic coverage is not taxable.

 An employee’s basic coverage will be reduced to the following amounts on the first of the month which occurs on or next follows the date you attain:

 Faculty, Administrative and Support Staff wanting more than the basic life insurance coverage may purchase supplemental life insurance during enrollment at bswift.williams.edu.
 Supplemental Life Insurance Worksheet may assist in determining the amount of life insurance one needs.
 The amount of supplemental life insurance must equal a whole multiple of the employee’s salary, from one through five, with a maximum benefit of $1,000,000.
 Salary means:

 - Faculty: contract salary plus salary supplement for department/program chairs

 - Support Staff: base pay (overtime pay is excluded)

 No medical evidence of insurability is required for supplemental life insurance requests up to a maximum benefit of $300,000, as long as the application is made within 31 days of eligibility or hire, whichever comes later.
 Requests for supplemental coverage greater than $300,000 require evidence of insurability satisfactory to the insurance carrier, as does the entire amount of coverage if application is made more than 31 days after an employee’s date of hire or eligibility.